-Nova Southeastern University, as a community of women and men, is committed to furthering scholarship, academic pursuits, and service to our society.
+Nova Southeastern University is committed to furthering scholarship, academic pursuits, and service to our society.
 As an institution, our purpose is to ensure all students an equal opportunity to fulfill their intellectual potential through pursuit of the highest standards of academic excellence.